-Appendix 2: Financially material considerations, nonfinancially material considerations, the exercise of voting rights and engagement activities
+Appendix 2 Financially material considerations, nonfinancially material considerations, the exercise of voting rights and engagement activities

-1. Financially Material Considerations
+1. Financially material considerations

-The Trustee considers that factors such as environmental, social and governance (ESG) issues (including but not limited to climate change) will be financially material for the Scheme over the length of time during which the benefits provided by the Scheme for members require to be funded to a level which would allow the benefits to be bought out with an insurer.
-This is likely to be not less than five years from the date of this statement of investment principles.
+The Trustee considers that factors such as environmental, social and governance ("ESG") issues (including but not limited to climate change) may be financially material for the Scheme over the length of time during which the benefits provided by the Scheme for members need to be funded to a level which would allow the benefits to be bought out with an insurer.
+This is likely to be not less than five years from the date of this Statement of Investment Principles.

 The Trustee has elected to invest the Scheme's assets through pooled funds.
 The choice of underlying funds is made by the Trustee after taking advice from their investment consultant.
-The Trustee, and the managers of the underlying funds, takes into account ESG factors (including climate change risks) in their decisions in relation to the selection, retention and realisation of investments.
+The Trustee will be reliant on the information presented by their investment advisors and investment managers regarding the extent to which an investment manager allows for ESG in making their investment decisions.
 The Trustee takes those factors into account in the selection, retention and realisation of investments as follows:

-Selection of investments: assess the investment managers' ESG integration credentials and capabilities, including stewardship, as a routine part of requests for information/proposals as well as through other regular reporting channels.
+Selection of investments: Assessing the investment managers' ESG integration credentials and capabilities, including stewardship, as a routine part of requests for information/proposals as well as through other regular reporting channels.

-Retention of investments: Developing a robust monitoring process in order to monitor ESG considerations on an ongoing basis by regularly seeking information on the responsible investing policies and practices of the investment managers.
+Retention of investments: Developing a process in order to monitor ESG considerations on an ongoing basis by regularly seeking information on the responsible investing policies and practices of the investment managers.